furystack/furystack/packages/filesystem-store/README.md

 # filesystem-store

 Filesystem Store implementation for FuryStack.
-Recommended for experimenting / tryout, not for production.
+Recommended for lightweight usage, embedded operations, experimenting / tryout, not for production.

 An usage example: